 Description

-Rare.
-Uncommon and decorative set of five wall maps of the world and four continents in very fine contemporary coloring.
-Each map, prepared by Clouet.
-With superb decorative borders, 170mm wide at the sides and 150mm at the bottom.
+Rare and decorative set of five wall maps of the world and the four continents, prepared by Clouet, in very fine, bright contemporary coloring.
+Each map ca. 965 x 1230 mm / 38 x 48.4 inches, with superb decorative borders, 170 mm wide at the sides and 150 mm at the bottom.

 The map provides a fine depiction of the most up-to-date information derived from modern explorers, although this edition pre-dates the discovery of Hawaii and the south-eastern coastline of Australia, which would be added in the next edition of the map.
-The earlier routes of numerous 17th and 18th Century explorers are noted, with particular emphasis given to the explorations of Abel Tasman in the Southern Hemisphere, both in New Zealand and Australia.
+The earlier routes of numerous 17th- and 18th-century explorers are noted, with particular emphasis on Abel Tasman's explorations in the Southern Hemisphere, in both New Zealand and Australia.

-While the routes of many major explorer's are depicted, Mondhare has retained the mythical depiction of the Sea of the West in North America and offers a number of tantalizing options for a northwest passage, while also including a massive nascent depiction of Alaska and the Aeulutian Archipelago, which was then at the end of a 40 year period of debate between the theories of the De L'Isle family of mapmakers, Thomas Jefferys and the Russian Academy.
+Mondhare has retained the mythical depiction of the Sea of the West in North America and offers several tantalizing options for a northwest passage while also including a massive nascent depiction of Alaska and the Aeulutian Archipelago, which was then at the end of a 40 year period of debate between the theories of the De L'Isle family of mapmakers, Thomas Jefferys and the Russian Academy.

-The map is embellished with eight small circular astronomical diagrams including images of lunar and solar eclipses and the known solar system.
+The map is embellished with eight small circular astronomical diagrams, including images of lunar and solar eclipses and the known solar system.
 Supporting each hemisphere is an image of Atlas.
-On the outer edge of the printed images are twenty vignettes from the Old Testament showing Biblical scenes with descriptive text in French and Spanish.
+Along the outer edge of the printed images are twenty vignettes from the Old Testament depicting Biblical scenes, with descriptive text in French and Spanish.
 Below the cusp is an armillary sphere.

 The large Sea of the West in the north-western U. S. and Canada that so enamored French cartographers is fully present here.
 As expected, Canadian territory is depicted with exceeding generosity, while that of the English colonies is portioned out quite meanly.